-Course Number: NC110 Offered in: 12 Credits: 0
+Course Number: NC110

-Level: NA
+Offered In: 12 Credits: 0 Level: NA

-Prerequisites: Senior status with a sufficient number of credits to graduate
+Prerequisites: Senior status with a sufficient

+number of credits to graduate

-The course includes training in daily functions of the office to which the student is assigned.
+Description: The course includes training in daily functions of the office to which the student is assigned.
 It is not recorded on the transcript.

-Gifted/Talented Mentorship Program Course Number: GT111
+Gifted/Talented Mentorship Program

+Course Number: GT111

-Offered in: 11 and 12 Credits: 1
+Offered In: 12 Credits: 1 Level: Honors

-Prerequisites: Course is available only to juniors and seniors who have been identified as Gifted/Talented.
+Prerequisites: Course is available only to seniors who have been identified as Gifted/Talented.
 Students must apply and be accepted by a review committee.

-Gifted/Talented Mentorship is a two semester course.
+Description: Gifted/Talented Mentorship is a two semester course.
 The first semester will be in seminar format.
-Students develop their career choices by improving their self-awareness, developing a resume, conducting research on a topic of their choice, going out into the community for informational interviews, listening to guest speakers, and taking field trips to visit local businesses.
-Of greater importance, students have the opportunity to research in-depth a topic of particular interest to them.
+Students develop career choices through business and professional writing, self-awareness, and conducting original research on a topic of their choice.
+Students also have the opportunity to research a topic indepth.
 This course provides the chance to independently research and study an area they have a passion for but are unable to fully develop during the course of their regular school day.
 The first semester culminates in a comprehensive research paper that synthesizes and analyzes all the information the student has collected during the course of the semester.
 The independent study is a prelude to the field experience in the second semester.
 During the field experience, each student will work one-on-one with a professional in his/her field of interest.
 Throughout the Mentorship course, independence, self-awareness, and communication will be stressed.
-This course requires all students to (1) travel to a central district location twice a week during the seminar portion of the course, (2) spend a minimum of 5 hours per week at the mentorship site, (3) plan, complete and present a final product at a public forum at the end of the year.
+This course requires all students to (1) travel to a central district location twice a week during the seminar portion of the course, (2) spend a minimum of 5 hours per week at the mentorship site, and (3) plan, complete and present a final product at a public forum at the end of the year.
 Students must provide their own transportation to the seminar class and their mentorship site.
+Students will be required to be eligible for 7th period off-campus in the spring semester of senior year.

-Advanced Placement (AP) Seminar Course Number: LP100
+Advanced Placement (AP) Seminar